vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/NullReferenceException/UnityEngine Object GetComponent.md

 1. The **same** gameobject has a component matching the argument.
 1. The target components' type actually matches[^1].
 1. Search the scene for all instances of the caller and check the assumption is true (`t:ExampleComponent` for example).
+1. Assignment must occur before access.
+Often you would use [`Awake`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) to get, and [`Start`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) to use.

 ### [`GetComponentInChildren`](https://docs.unity3d.com/ScriptReference/GameObject.GetComponentInChildren.html)
 Only components on active gameobject are returned unless the `includeInactive` argument is `true`.